Every cookie contains a key-value pair along with a number of attributes that control when and where that cookie is used.

-When the user is on your site, then the cookie will be sent with the request as
+When the user is on your site, the cookie is sent with the request as expected.

-This is good when you have cookies relating to functionality that will always
+This is good for cookies relating to features that are always behind an initial

-be behind an initial navigation, such as changing a password or making a
+navigation, such as changing a password or making a purchase, but it's too

-link into the site, they want the cookie sent so their preference can be
+into the site, they want the cookie sent so their preference can be applied.

 Set-Cookie: promo_shown=1; SameSite=Lax

-cat.html on your blog, that request will include the
+cat.html on your site, that request does include the cookie.

-None to clearly communicate that you intentionally want the cookie
+None to indicate that you want the cookie to be

 Changes to the default behavior without SameSite

-SameSite attribute is widely supported, it has unfortunately not
+SameSite attribute is widely supported, but it hasn't been widely adopted.

-everywhere means all use cases work but leaves the user vulnerable to CSRF and
+all contexts, which leaves users vulnerable to CSRF and unintentional

 and provide users with a safer experience, the IETF proposal,